top of page

 IACS and the Future of Maritime Safety

-The maritime industry faces unprecedented challenges, yet the International Association of Classification Societies (IACS) remains dedicated to its mission.
+The maritime industry faces unprecedented challenges, yet IACS remains dedicated to its mission.
 It ensures the safety and sustainability of shipping, focusing on future maritime challenges.
 IACS is at the forefront, embracing emerging technologies and advocating for environmentally friendly practices.

 Adapting to Emerging Technologies and Challenges